Peg’s History of Expressive Politics in Brief

 Peg gathered her confidence as a bronze sculptor during the casting course at the University of Tasmania (2008).
-She took quickly to alabaster during her studio carving mentorship in Culver City, Los Angeles (2017).
-Soon, she discovered fossilised creatures embedded in the Omaru limestone of New Zealand (2018) and learned to respectfully carve around them.
+She took quickly to alabaster during her studio carving mentorship in Culver City, Los Angeles (2017), when she was the Inaugural Research Fellow at the Centre for Advanced Genocide Studies, USC.
+Later, she discovered fossilised creatures embedded in the Ōamaru limestone of New Zealand (2018) and is careful to carve around them.

-As for me, Peg says, the macabre bleeds into the sensual, just as clay and bronze bodies are tinged by fire.
+As for me, Peg says, the macabre bleeds into the sensual akin to clay and bronze bodies tinged by fire.
 Raku firing offers predictable-unpredictability — some make it through fire and some don’t.
-Yet, clay bodies that survive are rendered more vulnerable through their porous transition.
+Meanwhile, clay bodies that survive are rendered more vulnerable through their porous transition.
 When tapped, raku-fired clay sounds flat while blackened hues get tinged in turquoise, which are breathtaking.

 Select Exhibited & Published Works